-1 is the masterpiece of the Boyne Valley builders, and is the most recognisable
+The Newgrange Entrance Stone is the masterpiece of the neolithic passage-grave builders in the Boyne Valley, and is the most recognisable

 symbol of prehistory in Ireland.
-I would have to add here that it is this
+I have to add here that it is this

 stone which fired my imagination when I first came across it in History

-of Art at the age of 15; we had to learn to draw it freehand.
+of Art at the age of 15; we had to learn to draw it freehand, then from memory.
 I have been

 fascinated with it ever since.

 The decoration consists of a large triple spiral engraved with double